Using the App

 quality and the other participants at the quality as heard, depending

-- Solo recording - only your own instrument will be recorded in best
+- Record Mixed Inputs Stereo - only your own inputs will be recorded in best

-possible quality, which is good as your own setup is.
+possible quality in stereo, which is good as your own setup is.
 After the

 - Video this button allows you to start a video session with the first player in the